John Collins NBA Playoffs Player Props: Hawks vs. Celtics

 John Collins Insights vs. the Celtics

-- This season, he's accounted for 7.9% of his team's three-pointers made, averaging one per game.
+- He's attempted 3.4 threes per game, or 9.6% of his team's shots from beyond the arc this season.

-- Collins' opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.
+- Collins' opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- Conceding 44 rebounds per contest, the Celtics are the 18th-ranked squad in the NBA.
+- On the boards, the Celtics are ranked 18th in the NBA, conceding 44 rebounds per game.

-- The Celtics are the second-ranked team in the NBA, conceding 23.1 assists per game.
+- Conceding 23.1 assists per game, the Celtics are the second-ranked squad in the NBA.

 John Collins vs. the Celtics